 Normal cow’s milk is what I prefer to use for this recipe, but you could probably get away with using plant-based milk as well.
 The crepe batter is very liquidy in order to create thin and delicious crepes.

 Eggs make crepes soft and bouncy.
 Unfortunately, there’s really no substitute for eggs in this recipe.

 If you’ve been following me for a while, you know that Redmond is the only salt I’ll ever use.
-I love to use Redmond sea salt because it’s mined from an ancient seabed and retains naturall occurring trace minerals that table salt lacks.
-Use my code AMBERSKITCHEN to get 15% off any Redmond product.
+I love to use Redmond sea salt because it’s mined from an ancient seabed and retains naturally occurring trace minerals that table salt lacks.
+Use my affiliate code AMBERSKITCHEN to get 15% off any Redmond product.

 Melted butter in these crepes gives them a perfect richness while keeping them light and airy.

 Just a few tablespoons of sugar give the perfect amount of sweetness to these crepes.
 If you want to make savory crepes, just leave the sugar out and they’ll cook up just fine!

 Making crepes at home is not as hard as you might think.
 If you can make pancakes, you can make delicious crepes.

 Make the batter by combining all of the ingredients in a blender, and pulsing until well combined.

 If you can, let the batter sit for around an hour.
 This will allow the flour to absorb all of the moisture and will result in a more tender crepe.
 If you absolutely cannot wait, you can make them right away and they’ll still turn out.
 But I recommend the hour rest time if you can be just a little patient.
 It helps the bubbles in the batter dissolve.
 Making the crepe batter the night before (then refrigerating overnight) works out really well too.